tylertitsworth/5th-age-srd/Classes/Wizard.md

 Abjuration

-**Effect:** You inscribe mystic runes on a book, scroll, map or similar item that last for a day.
+**Effect:** You inscribe mystic runes on a book, scroll, map or similar item that last for a full recovery.
 Specify a safe way to read the runes without triggering them.
 If those instructions aren’t followed, the runes explode, targeting the reader with the attack below.

 **Attack:** Intelligence + Level vs. PD